Out of the Mailbag, Comes Songs & Stories: The Bolivian Incident

 Continuing the story from Book 1, Hollis Whitaker, The Bolivian Incident finds young Hollis, having survived the many attempts at elimination by a mysterious, probably government, probably rogue, agency, finding others, past and present, that know and even share his secret.
 Both new and old, they shed light on many of the strange people and things happening to Hollis in his struggle to stay alive.
 Some fight with him; some try to destroy him.

-It is not necessary to have read Hollis Whitaker to understand The Bolivian Incident, but Book 1 is a great read too, so I recommended it in my book review in the March 2020 issue of iIrish when it came out (you can read that review by clicking here).
-I still do.
+It is not necessary to have read Hollis Whitaker to understand The Bolivian Incident, but Book 1 is a great read too.

 I was immediately drawn into this second book of the Hollis Whitaker Trilogy too … thirty pages, 100 pages, were gone in a seeming blink.
 My favorite characters from Book 1 were back, and a few other memorable characters enter the story.
 Seemingly innocuous, they are instrumental in the fight to stay alive, and the understanding of the threats and wonders confronting the young boy on the run.
 Harrowing escapes and harrowing powers send the story in unexpected directions for both Hollis and those who wish to seize those powers for their own nefarious, and deadly, intentions.